SpektraSystems/Azure-Synapse-Analytic-Day/02-build-modern-dw-pipelines.md

 3. Now, take a closer look at each of the activities within the pipeline.
 On the canvas graph, select the **Copy data** activity named `Import Customer dimension`.

-    > Below the graph is a series of tabs, each of which provides additional details about selected the activity.
+    > Below the graph is a series of tabs, each of which provides additional details about selected activity.
 The **General** tab displays the name and description assigned to the activity, along with a few other properties.

     ![A screenshot of Exercise 2 - Enrich Data pipeline canvas and properties pane is displayed.](media/ex02-orchestrate-copy-data-general.png "Pipeline canvas")